scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 (4 rows)
 ```

-You can also join the tables spanning the multiple back-end storages.
+You can also run a query to join tables that span multiple back-end storages.

 ```shell
 $ psql -U postgres -h localhost test << EOS